 Find it at 193 Prince Edward Road West, Mong Kok, Hong Kong.
 Closest MTR Exit – Mong Kok, Exit B3.

-If running about Kowloon all day has your feet gettin’ a little sore, Sneaker Street is the place to head to get some new kicks.
-As the name would suggest, it’s an entire street offering up pretty much every sportswear and sneaker brand out there and is a must visit for any Sassy Girl who loves her comfy shoes!
+If running about Kowloon all day has your feet getting a little sore, Sneaker Street is the place to head to get some new kicks.
+As the name would suggest, it’s an entire street offering up pretty much every sportswear and sneaker brand out there, and it’s a must visit for any Sassy Girl who loves comfy shoes!

 Find it at Fa Yuen Street, Mong Kok, Hong Kong.
 Closest MTR Exit – Mong Kok, Exit D2.

-A Sassy fashion fave, the Forever 21 flagship store is closing soon in Causeway Bay, so we’re thanking our lucky stars that their Mong Kok location is sticking around!
+A Sassy fashion fave, the Forever 21 flagship store sadly closed Causeway Bay, so we’re thanking our lucky stars that its Mong Kok location is still here!
 Where else would we go for those last minute outfits?!